+As of today, Superior Plus yields ~4.8% – more than three times the 1.4% dividend yield in the S&P 500.
 Superior Plus’ high dividend yield and monthly dividend payments are two reasons why investors might take interest in this stock.
-However, the volatile nature of Superior’s business model and a poor track record of dividends are red flags.

 This article will analyze Superior Plus’ investment prospects in detail to determine whether the company merits consideration for the portfolios of dividend growth investors.

 Superior Plus Corp is a relatively small industrial company, but one of the larger propane distributors in North America.
 It has publicly traded for over a decade.
 The company is the dominant distributor in Canada (35.2% of EBITDA), and has significant operations in the U.S. (64.8% of total EBITDA).
 Superior Plus generates around $2 billion in annual revenues, and is based in Canada.

 The company previously had a large Specialty Chemicals segment, but sold this business in 2021 as part of a broader restructuring.
 Superior Plus is reorganizing its business to become a pure-play distribution company.

 Superior Plus’ Energy Distribution segment is involved in the distribution and retail marketing of propane products, liquid fuels (including heating oil and propane gas), and wholesale liquids marketing services.
 This segment operates primarily in Canada but has been expanding into the United States through a series of acquisitions that began in 2009.
 The Energy Distribution segment is operated under the trade names ‘Superior Propane’ or ‘Superior Gas Liquids’.